 Provide as Much Context as Possible

-It’s no use just showing slides on a computer screen during a data presentation.
-You’ll need to dig deep into your data and contextualize it for your audience.
+Showing slides on a computer screen doesn’t get you very far during a presentation.
+It does not tell a story and it does not provide any context behind the stagnant data points being presented.
+For that you need to dig deep into your data and contextualize it for your audience.
+How do you do this?
 Ask yourself questions like:

 - “Why will stakeholders care about this piece of data?”